 This occurs because individuals begin to engage with the words in the songs.
-If you know of someone in the early phases of the disease, specifically Alzheimer’s music therapists suggest using music therapy as one of the first treatments.
-Music therapists recommend associating songs with family members so later the patient will be able to recognize a loved one.
+If you know of someone in the early phases of the disease, music therapists suggest using music therapy as one of the first treatments.
+Music therapists recommend associating songs with family members so that the patient will be able to recognize a loved one in time.

-For forms of dementia that affect movement like Lewy body dementia, introducing music therapy could help bring clapping or swaying which causes the individual to become more aware of their surroundings, therefore performing better with movement.
+For forms of dementia such as Lewy body dementia, introducing music therapy could help bring clapping or swaying back into the body.
+This in turn can cause the individual to become more aware of their surroundings, therefore performing better with movement.
 Positive outcomes in addition to speech and movement include increased mood levels, more positive social interactions, less anxiety, and fewer anger issues.